-Spelt Challah is the only challah I will consider making!
+This is the only challah I will consider making!
 Spelt is my all time favorite flour.

-Spelt is my flour of choice not only for baking bread but for all baked goods.
+Spelt is my flour of choice, not only for baking bread but for all baked goods.
 I use whole grain spelt flour.
-If you would rather use wheat flour, all-purpose will do, as well as whole wheat pastry flour, ground much finer than whole wheat flour and yielding a much lighter dough.
+If you would rather use wheat flour, all-purpose will do, as well as whole wheat pastry flour.
+Pastry flour is ground much finer than whole wheat “bread flour”.
+As a result, it yields a much lighter dough.

-Kneading spelt dough is somewhat different from kneading the regular wheat dough you might be used to, as the lower-gluten spelt dough behaves differently with the liquid absorption (it will be understandably slower).
+Kneading spelt dough is somewhat different from kneading the regular wheat dough you might be used to.
+The lower-gluten spelt dough behaves differently with the liquid absorption: it will be understandably slower.
 Be patient: Practice makes perfect!

 No-Knead Spelt Challah Dough: